-See Section 3.6 in the Essential Introduction for further information.
+See Section 3.7 in How to Use the NAG Library and its Documentation for further information.

 The values IFAIL = 2, 3 and 4 may also be caused by mistakes in LSQFUN or LSQHES, by the formulation of the problem or by an awkward function.
 If there are no such mistakes it is worth restarting the calculations from a different starting point (not the point at which the failure occurred) in order to avoid the region which caused the failure.